Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 * And lastly for the company column, the missing values can be replaced with "No production company provided".
 ![image](https://user-images.githubusercontent.com/115194266/211916657-9ac5149c-24a5-4de3-84dd-1b6c2876a20c.png)

-Now that the missing object columns are taken care of, we can move onto the gross, budget, votes and runtime columns.
-Since the number of missing values in these columns are numeric and are more significant for our analysis, we will use KNN imputation to fill in the missing values for these columns.
+Now that the missing object columns are taken care of, we can move onto the gross, budget, votes, and runtime columns.
+Since the number of missing values in these columns is numeric and is more significant for our analysis, we will use KNN(K-Nearest Neighbors) imputation to fill in the missing values for these columns.
 We need to find the optimal K value before we use any sort of imputation.
+The K value is the number of clusters in a data set.
 In a separate notebook we can use the Within Clusters Sum of Squares and the Elbow Method to determine and visualize what the optimal number of clusters should be.

 ### Utilizing the Elbow Method
-Using a seperate notebook, the necessary libaries and data can be imported.
+Using a seperate notebook, the necessary libraries and data can be imported.

 ![image](https://user-images.githubusercontent.com/115194266/212750593-ee7bcece-6b77-4c19-94f9-ff5851c6af3e.png)